They will steward complex life to the solar system, maybe beyond..

-It challenges our understanding of ourselves.
+To see the value of other cultures and people challenges our understanding of ourselves.
 Everyone should know the humility of being the outsider, of not speak the language around you.
 It is in being an outsider that we know ourselves, when one is seen as a grotesque to others.

 I went to a canadian holiday party in the village with my three year old son.
 A large group of people came rushing at us as we arrived.
 Everyone wanted to say hello.